 Until one day I just realized I could grind up some paleo trail mix and, tada!
 Cold paleo cereal.
 And since there’s no sugar necessary, you can also eat this as Whole30 cereal, which I think is the reason why almost everyone who did our group Whole30 completed the program.
 What!

 What I love about this paleo cereal recipe is that it’s so versatile: want it cold?
 OK… Go for it.
 You don’t need my permission.
 Craving a bowl of warm, thick porridge with maple ribbons and plump blueberries?
 Nuke that bowl, temper an egg, and throw in a few handfuls of fruit.
 Tada!
 Or maybe you’d prefer a sweeter blend?
-Add dates!
+Add dates (though… probably avoid that on a Whole30).
 Not a fan of coconut?
 OK… don’t use coconut.

 It’s that simple, y’all.